pr4aveen/tp/docs/DeveloperGuide.md

 `ReminderManager` contains a reference to a `Model` so that the projects and tasks can be iterated through callback methods and the reminders of the projects can be modified.

 To schedule reminders, several callback functions are used to iterate through the project book in the model.
 The entry point is in `ModelManager` where `rescheduleReminders` can be called.
-This method calls `ReminderManager#rescheduleReminder` so that the `timer` in `ReminderManager` can be resetted before the reminders are actually scheduled.
+This method calls `ReminderManager#rescheduleReminder` so that the `timer` in `ReminderManager` can be reseted before the reminders are actually scheduled.

-After resetting the `timer`, reminders are rescheduled by calling `Model#rescheduleReminder`, which iterates through the project book through `ProjectBook#rescheduleReminder` and modifies the reminders.
-In this method, the expiration of the reminders will be updated through `ProjectBook#updateExpiredReminders`before the reminder of each project and task is rescheduled as shown in the diagram below.
+After resetting the `timer`, reminders are rescheduled by calling `Model#rescheduleReminder`.
+This method iterates through the project book through `ProjectBook#rescheduleReminder` to modify the projects and tasks.
+In this method, the expiration of the reminders will be updated through `ProjectBook#updateExpiredReminders` before the reminder of each project and task is rescheduled as shown in the diagram below.

 ![Schedule Reminder Sequence Diagram](images/ScheduleReminderSequenceDiagram.png)